SanjanaS10/CitationGAT/README.md

-# TensorGAT: Robust Tensorized Graph Attention Networks for Intelligent Citation Analysis
+# CitationGAT: Robust Tensorized Graph Attention Networks for Intelligent Citation Analysis

 ## Overview
 **TensorGAT** is a multi-stage research project exploring how **Language Models**, **Graph Attention Networks (GAT)**, and **Tensorized Attention** can jointly enhance citation understanding and robustness in academic graphs.